KevinGimbel/fakedata_generator/README.md

 ## Example
 [⬆️ Back to Top](#table-of-contents)

-The following examples show how `fakedata_generator' can be used in a Rust project.
+The following examples show how `fakedata_generator` can be used in a Rust project.

 | Name | Description | Repository |
 |------|-------------|------------|